jpdelaye/lingue_signa/README.md

 # lingue_signa
-Php class that find and counts words from transcription txt file
+Php class to find and count words from transcription txt file.